✓ Updated February 2026

 Frequently Asked Questions

-For that sweet spot of sunshine and manageable crowds, aim for the shoulder seasons: March to May (autumn) or September to November (spring).
-You'll still get plenty of warm, sunny days perfect for hitting the beaches, but you'll miss the peak summer rush and the intense heat.
-Plus, hotel prices tend to be a bit more forgiving during these times.
+For that sweet spot between good weather and fewer crowds, aim for the shoulder seasons: March to May or September to November.
+You'll still get plenty of sunshine and warm temperatures, perfect for hitting the beaches, but you'll miss the peak summer rush (December-February) and the intense heat and humidity that comes with it.
+Plus, you might snag slightly better deals on flights and accommodation.

 How many days do you need in Rio de Janeiro, Brazil?